Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Piqsels

-Horses and ponies come in all sizes and shapes including the diminutive miniature horse.
-Standing at just 34-35 inches and weighing 225 to 350 pounds, miniature horses are bred to be friendly and to interact well with people.
+Horses and ponies come in all sizes and shapes, including the diminutive miniature horse.
+Standing at just 34–35 inches and weighing 225 to 350 pounds, miniature horses are bred to be friendly and interact well with people.
 This is why it’s common for these animals to be kept as family pets.

-Why They’re Good Therapy Animals
+Why Miniature Horses Make Good Therapy Animals

 miniature horse in grass_Peter is Shaw 1991_Shutterstock